ariakit/ariakit/src/components/Base/Base.md

   Base
 </div>
 ```

-Any additional css attributes can be added as props.
+Any additional css rules can be added as props.
 ```jsx
 <Base backgroundColor="palevioletred" color="white">Base</Base>
 ```